PavelHumeniuk/Query-Performance/README.md

-Service allows us to compare different sql queries be able to benchmark the performance of its versions.
+This service allows us to compare performance of different sql queries against various databases. and benchmark the performance of different queries versions.

- Provide information:
+ Service output is as followed:
   * execution time in nanoseconds
   * database version
-  * report of explain query
+  * report based on explain query

 Database provided from [Testcontainers](https://github.com/testcontainers/testcontainers-java)